 This article will explain how to buy bitcoins through different methods.
 It is important that you first understand what it means to own bitcoins, and how to store your bitcoins safely under your control before you buy your first bitcoins.
 If you haven’t done so already, go back and read article 2.
 How to store bitcoins, and 1.
 What is Bitcoin? before you read this one.
 The options available to buy bitcoins depends on what country you live, if you live in a larger city or not, and if you want to buy bitcoins using cash, bank transfer, or other payment methods.

 Buy bitcoins on currency exchanges

 There are now a large number of exchanges for real-time trading between fiat currencies and bitcoin which serves a global customer base.
 A real-time currency exchange is a platform run by a company which allows individuals and businesses to hold accounts with fiat money and bitcoins from which they can trade with each other in a real-time market.
 To use these exchanges to buy bitcoins all you have to do is to register a free account on their webpage, with at least an email address, username and password.
 Some exchanges also require you to register your name and country of residence as a minimum.
 Depending on your trading volume you need to give additional personal identity information in order for the exchange to comply with Know Your Customer (KYC) and Anti-money laundering/Counter Terrorism Financing regulation (AML/CTF) that is required under the law where the exchange is registered, or in anticipation of coming regulation.
-To open up the ability to buy larger amounts of bitcoin you need to submit copies of documents to prove your identity (e.g. a passport or national ID card) and your current residence (e.g. a Utility bill).
-Sometimes the freedom of the exchange to do business is also hampered by government regulations specific for virtual currencies, such as the BitLicence in New York, which has caused several companies in the cryptocurrency space to leave New York and stop serving New York customers.
+To open up the ability to buy larger amounts of bitcoin you need to submit copies of documents to prove your identity (e.g. a passport or national ID card) and proof of your current residence (e.g. a Utility bill).
+In some jurisdictions the freedom of the exchange to do business is also hampered by government regulations specific for virtual currencies, such as the BitLicence in New York, which has caused several companies in the cryptocurrency space to leave New York and stop serving New York customers.